"Design is often the most immediate way of defining what products become in people's minds."

-Adverse Cognitive Effects of Wrong Aspect Ratios
+Business and Beyond: Adverse Effects of Wrong Aspect Ratios

 Overlooked in usability: aspect ratio conversion